2013 Terms & Conditions

 2. The Magazine is a member of the Alliance for Audited Media (the “AAM”).
 Total audited circulation is reported on an issue-by-issue basis in publisher’s statements audited by the AAM.
 Total audited circulation for the Magazine is comprised of paid plus verified.

-With respect to qualifying advertisements in a straight from print format, if a URL exists in the print creative, such URL shall be automatically activated unless advertiser notifies Publisher otherwise in writing; if the print creative has multiple URLs, Publisher shall activate the brand’s main URL unless notified otherwise in writing.
-With respect to qualifying advertisements in a “designed for tablet” format, if such advertising creative contains one URL, Publisher shall automatically activate that URL; if the advertisement contains more than one URL, Publisher shall activate the brand’s main URL.
+With respect to qualifying advertisements in a straight from print advertising format, if a URL exists in the print creative, such URL shall be automatically activated unless advertiser notifies Publisher otherwise in writing; if the print creative has multiple URLs, Publisher shall activate the brand’s main URL unless notified otherwise in writing.
+With respect to qualifying advertisements in a “designed for tablet” advertising format, if such advertising creative contains one URL, Publisher shall automatically activate that URL; if the advertisement contains more than one URL, Publisher shall activate the brand’s main URL.

 5. Advertisers may not cancel orders for, or make changes in, advertising after the closing dates of the Magazine.